bokuweb/re-resizable/README.md

 #### width {number}

 The default width of the resizable box.
-If omitted, 'auto' is set.

 #### height {number}

 The default height of the resizable box.
-If omitted, 'auto' is set.

 #### minWidth {number}